 iDempiere 10 is around the corner!
 So, to make the transition as smooth and stable as possible, we are hosting our yearly community testing day, a virtual community event, on Friday, December 2nd, 2022.

 This day brings the entire iDempiere community together to engage in community activities to test the upcoming release of the new stable version.

-The goal is to unite the community and test the system in every possible way before the official release to help everyone has a smoother upgrade.
+The goal is to unite the community and test the system in every possible way before the official release to help everyone have a smoother upgrade.

 This is only possible with the help of the entire community.
 Please join us and help us with your expertise to maintain this high-quality piece of software we all love.

 This year we will start with the existing test scenarios as a base.
 So the community members who want to participate can decide if they:

 - Test one of the existing 73 test scenarios from last year to check that no existing functionality is broken with the new release.